DIGITAL ART RESIDENCY

 • arebyte

-• 24/7 hour access desk space located on the 1st floor of arebytes’ London City Island studios.
-Please note that the desk spaces are located on the 1st floor with no wheelchair accessibility and in a shared environment, so all sound based work must be conducted through headphones.
+• 24/7 hour access desk space located on the 1st floor of arebytes’ Camden studios.
+Please note that the desk spaces are located in a shared environment, so all sound based work must be conducted through headphones.

 • Free wifi